benjamincrozat/legacy-blog/posts/17-seo-case-study.md

 ![Illustration of a rocket.](https://res.cloudinary.com/benjamin-crozat/image/upload/dpr_auto,f_auto,q_auto,w_auto/v1666719094/benjamincrozat.com/rocket_xv9mlh.png)

-Here's a case study example for benjamincrozat.com, which is a blog in the programming niche and also the very site you're on at this moment.
+Here's a case study example for my blog benjamincrozat.com.
+As you may have seen, it's a blog about programming with web technologies.

-Compared to my first month, **clicks on Google increased by 660%**.
+Since I started it in September 2022, **clicks on Google increased by 660%**.

 I'm doing web development for a living, not SEO.
 But I'm a fast learner and I like to learn by doing.
 In this article, you'll learn about everything I did to rank my blog as high as possible in as many keywords as possible.

 ![Screenshot of the growth.](https://res.cloudinary.com/benjamin-crozat/image/upload/dpr_auto,f_auto,q_auto,w_auto/v1666719321/benjamincrozat.com/Screenshot_2022-10-25_at_19.35.05_yn8slo.png)

+## I don't wait for Google to crawl my site

+The Google Search Console is an extremely valuable tool.
+You can get all sorts of valuable data about how your site is doing on the SERPs.

+But did you know you can actually "forge" Google to crawl your site as soon as you published new content?

+In the search field at the top of the console, just enter any new or updated URL, and Google will most of the time crawl it in a matter of hours.

 ## My technical SEO is top-notch

 As a web developer, I have the luxury to not have to use WordPress or any other platform.

-This is a completely custom platform I made from A to Z. (Excluding open-source components I use like everyone else.)
+My blog lays on a a completely custom platform I coded from A to Z. (Excluding open-source components I use like everyone else.)

-Therefore, I can guarantee maximum scores on various benchmarks (Ahrefs, Lighthouse, etc.) since I know everything that's going on.
+Therefore, I can guarantee maximum scores on various benchmarks (Ahrefs, Lighthouse, etc.), because I know everything that's going on under the hood.

 ## I wrote a few articles and I update them constantly

-I'm not convinced you need to spam Google with dozens of new articles every month to rank in the beginning.
+I'm not convinced you need to spam Google with dozens of new articles every month to rank (in the beginning at least).

 For now, I have ~15 articles and that's perfectly fine.

 I update them regularly, based on what competitors are doing.
-I also structure them to be as snippets-friendly as possible.
+I also structure them to be as snippets-friendly as possible, which can help you reach the first position in the SERPs more quickly.

 ## I built a few links

 Link building isn't most people's cup of tea.
 Myself included.
 But it needs to be done.
 I build links by:
 - Writing guest posts (for now, I only wrote one, which isn't enough);
 - Posting community links on various websites (used in newsletters for instance);
 - I also tried to post dofollow links on forums, but I now know **it doesn't work unless it's relevant to the conversation**. **You can be penalized for that**.
+Remove them if you can.

 I even naturally acquired some links from high authorities in the niche (on [Laravel.io](https://laravel.io), [Freek Van der Herten's blog](https://freek.dev) and [Larachat](https://larachat.co) for example).